3 Ways to Expand and Keep Up in Today’s Hyper-Competitive Retail Environment

 By its very nature, dropshipping, the fulfillment method wherein a consumer places an order with the retailer but the manufacturer/brand is the one to ship the order directly to the consumer, is the least risky method of expanding sales for retailers.
 For one thing, running an online dropship program (also known as a “marketplace”) can be done with zero upfront physical costs.
 Rather than opening a store and facing all the costs mentioned above, retailers who choose to dropship can sell thousands of items online without expending any physical capital.

 Of course, that freedom from labor costs, real estate costs, storefront costs, etc. is also a huge benefit of running an online wholesale shop.
 So why is dropshipping less risky than wholesale?
 It comes back to inventory.
 As was noted above, selling wholesale requires taking on inventory, which inevitably threatens your profit margins.
 Dropshipping, on the other hand, requires no such inventory risk.
-A dropshipping retailer does not keep any physical products in its store – it simply transmits order information from its website to the brand, which ships it onto the customer.
-This of course means that the retailer faces almost zero overhead, but it also means that the retailer is not limited at all with respect to the products it can sell.
+A dropshipping retailer does not keep any physical products in its store – it simply transmits order information from its website to the brand, which ships it on to the customer.
+This of course means that the retailer faces almost zero overhead, but it also means that the retailer is not limited at all with respect to the diversity of products it can sell.

 In addition to inventory shrink, devaluation of supply, and dead inventory, wholesale is a severely limiting option when it comes to product assortment and profit maximization.
 A wholesale retailer can only sell the products and the inventory that it has in stock.
-That means that if the retailer only has 1,000 square feet of storage space, the only things that can be sold are the physical items in that space.
+That means that if the retailer only has 1,000 square feet of storage space, the only items that can be sold are the physical pieces in that space.

 Retailers who dropship, meanwhile, have an unlimited supply and mix of products to offer their customers, making merchandising a breeze and fully optimizing their profit-generating potential.
 They can form partnerships with countless brands who dropship, curating the perfect mix of products for their customers.

-What’s crucial to remember about dropshipping, though, is that you absolutely do not have to be a 100% dropship marketplace company like Maisonette to successfully engage in the practice.
+What’s crucial to remember about dropshipping, though, is that you do not necessarily have to be a dropship-exclusive marketplace company like Maisonette to successfully engage in the practice.
 In fact, those “traditional” retailers who wish to expand their online sales to compete in today’s tough retail environment are the perfect candidates for launching a dropship program.
 Dozens of such “traditional” companies, RevCascade client Crate & Barrel included, have launched their own dropship programs in recent years as a way to add a new, lucrative, low-risk revenue stream to their existing business models.
 Their efforts have helped them stay competitive while others have fallen victim to decreasing market share at the hands of ecommerce giants like Amazon, eBay, Wayfair, and Overstock.